Laura Pannack

 Laura Pannack (born 1985) is a British social documentary and portrait photographer, based in London.
+Focusing frequently on youth and the passage of time, she often collaborates with adolescents, integrating her interest in psychology through participatory and process-led methods that prioritise trust, duration, and lived experience.

-Her work is often of children and teenagers.
-Pannack received first place in the World Press Photo Awards in 2010, the Vic Odden Award from the Royal Photographic Society in 2012, and won the Portfolio category in the Sony World Photography Awards in 2021.
+Pannack approaches portraiture not as a fixed representation but as a shared, evolving encounter. .She received first place in the World Press Photo Awards in 2010, the Vic Odden Award from the Royal Photographic Society in 2012, and won the Portfolio category in the Sony World Photography Awards in 2021.

-A book, Youth Without Age and Life Without Death, was published in 2023.
+A book, Youth Without Age and Life Without Death, was published by Guest Editions in 2023.